DenirtNMOS/FaceRecognitionDLS/README.md

 This repository showcases a project completed within the DLS deep learning course.
 It provides:

-- Fully executed notebooks with task solutions,
+- Fully executed notebooks with task solutions
-- A dataset built upon [CelebA](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html),
+- A dataset built upon [CelebA](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html)
-- A reference to the pretrained neural network weights used in the experiments.
+- A links to model weigths

 ## Overview